cosmos/cosmos/WHITEPAPER.md

 size of the current validator set is greater than the maximum number of validators allowed.
-In that case, the transaction is only valid if the amount of atoms is greater than the amount of effective atoms held by the smallest validator, where effective atoms include vesting and delegated atoms.
+In that case, the transaction is only valid if the amount of atoms is greater than the amount of effective atoms held by the smallest validator, where effective atoms include delegated atoms.
 When a new validator replaces an existing validator in such a way, the existing validator becomes inactive and all the atoms and delegated atoms enter the unbonding state.

 ### Penalties for Validators

 There must be some penalty imposed on the validators for when they intentionally or unintentionally deviate from the sanctioned protocol.
-Some evidence is immediately admissible, such as a double-sign at the same height and round, or a violation of "prevote-the-lock" (a violation of the Tendermint consensus protocol).
-Such evidence will result in the validator losing its good standing and its bonded gnu tokens as well its proportionate share of tokens in the reserve pool -- collectively called its "stake" -- will get slashed.
+Some evidence is immediately admissible, such as a double-sign at the same height and round, or a violation of "prevote-the-lock" (a rule of the Tendermint consensus protocol).
+Such evidence will result in the validator losing its good standing and its bonded atoms as well its proportionate share of tokens in the reserve pool -- collectively called its "stake" -- will get slashed.

 Sometimes, validators will not be available, either due to regional network disruptions, power failure, or other reasons.
 If, at any point in the past